sujith-mn/devon4quarkus-reference/README.md

 You can run tests from your IDE or via Maven.
 Simply run `./mvnw test ` or `./mvnw package`

-## Tkit quarkus

-Adding tkit libs to our project gives us several new features.
-Check the logs for example, all our business methods are now logged and timed.
-The REST API now handles exceptions gracefully(as JSON response), and we get server side pagination with very little effort.
-Our tests are now real integration tests with real postgres DB, and are stuitable for CI envs.

 ## Access your REST endpoint

 Go to http://localhost:8080/animals